 Online Child Predators

 The internet has emerged as the frequently used tool of online child predators to interact with children.
 The child predators are the adult social media users who victimize younger or underage children, especially girls, for sexual or obnoxious intentions.
 They first find their targets; sneak into their liking and disliking through their social media profiles, and lure them through attention, courtesy, and gifts.
 When the children get attached to them they sexually exploit them.
-If the kid attempts to discontinue contact, they emotionally blackmail or threat them to tell their parents about their dishonorable doings.
+If the kid attempts to discontinue contact, they emotionally blackmail or threaten them to tell their parents about their dishonorable doings.

 How to Protect Kids From Social Media Dangers

 The best possible way to secure your kids from the menaces of social media is to keep a close eye on their activities on social media.
-Fortunately, there are scores of mobile phone and computer monitoring applications that allow parents to monitor their kids’ social media use, and one worth to mention is TheOneSpy.
+Fortunately, there are scores of mobile phone and computer monitoring applications that allow parents to monitor their kids’ social media use, and one worth mentioning is TheOneSpy.
 This application allows parents to watch out the most popular social media apps including Facebook, Twitter, Instagram, Snapchat, WhatsApp, Tumblr, Hangout, Tinder and many others.
 You can see whatever your kid is posting on his profile, and whosoever is commenting and liking his post.
 It will make you aware in case a bully teases your kid or a child predator tries to lure him.
 Also, you can read the text messages send and received by your kid via social media accounts.
 The photos, videos, and other media files shared and received on your kid’s social networking account can be tracked to prevent sexting.

 While the technology has amplified online sexual crimes and odds for persecutors and child predators, it has also empowered parents to stay watchful and protect their kids from cruelties of the adult world.